ladybug-tools/spider/gbxml-viewer/README.md

 ### Heads-up Display (HUD) / Editing

+* Toggle the display of 3D surfaces based on user input
 * Highlight and toggle visibility of elements, surfaces, edges
 	* Click menu items or use ALT + ZXCV keys
 * Click on any surface in the model